jnozzi/cocoadev.com/markdown/ObjectsStructsAndPointersBasics.md

 ----

 There is an entry point to any skill.
 C is the entry point to Objective-C and Cocoa.
-The pointers to cocoa objects (e.g. General/NSString *string) are no different than straight C pointers to structs -- in fact, that's just what they are.
+The pointers to cocoa objects (e.g. NSString *string) are no different than straight C pointers to structs -- in fact, that's just what they are.
 If you aren't at a point where you feel comfortable with pointers, you will not be doing yourself a favor by jumping in head long into objective-c or cocoa.
 Moreover, Cocoa is essentially nothing more than an API, and while we do have some more abstract discussions here about design patterns, the site's primary purpose is to help each other with the API, which is very very rich and takes years to really master.
 As one of the posters mentioned above, ANSI C is something you want a book for -- you want an organized and systematized approach to learning something as small and fundamental as C.

 ----